 - All mobile phones must be on silent and left in the school office during contact time and school hours.
 They may be turned on and used only during the lunch break.
-Any emergency calls must be channelled through the office.
-The Head Teacher may ask a member of staff to keep their phone on and with them, if she is off site. - Designated staff members will carry their phone with them while on off-site outings, including weekly gym, swimming and football sessions. - Only school cameras and ICT may be used to record children's development.
+Any emergency calls must be channelled through the office. - If staff have a critical reason to use their phone, then they must seek approval from the Head Teacher, and if granted, only use the phone for the express reason given. - Staff must NOT use their personal phones or any mobile devices (including Smartwatches) for school business or for taking photos of children during contact time with children. - The Head Teacher may ask a member of staff to keep their phone on and with them, if she is off site. - Designated staff members will carry their phone with them while on off-site outings, including weekly gym, swimming and football sessions. - Only school cameras and ICT may be used to record children's development.
 Parents are asked not to take photos of children on outings with their own cameras. - The use of Smartwatches is prohibited during school working hours.